 - Add custom functions

 - Provide richer interaction using dialog window

-- Cross-platform support: Excel add-ins run in Office for Windows, Mac, iOS, and Office Online.
+- Cross-platform support: Excel add-ins run in Office on the web, Windows, Mac, and iPad.

 - Centralized deployment: Admins can quickly and easily deploy Excel add-ins to users throughout an organization.